pystardust/sbar/README.md

 Inspired my dwmblocks.
 Written in posix.

 ## Features
-* Modules update with variable timing
+* Modules update with variable timing.
-* Signalling to update modules when needed
+* Signalling to update modules when needed.

 # Setup